agraef/pd-remote/README.md

 ### Install pd-remote.el

-- The **easy** way: Install it from [MELPA](https://melpa.org/) (currently WIP, check back later).
-Or open pd-remote.el in Emacs and run (Alt+x) `package-install-from-buffer`.
+The **easy** way: Install it from [MELPA](https://melpa.org/).
+(Submission currently pending, check back later.
+For the time being, open pd-remote.el in Emacs and run (Alt+x) `package-install-from-buffer`.)

-- The **hard** way: Copy pd-remote.el to some place on your Emacs load-path.
-(There's really no good reason to do it that way any more, unless you want to avoid Emacs' built-in package management system for some reason.)
+The **hard** way: Copy pd-remote.el to some place on your Emacs load-path.
+(See the notes below if needed.)

-Either way, make sure that you also have both lua-mode and faust-mode installed, they're both available from MELPA.
-Then add this line to your .emacs:
+Either way, to finish the installation you need to add this line to your .emacs:

 ~~~lisp
 (require 'pd-remote)
 ~~~

-This also autoloads Faust and Lua mode and adds some convenient keybindings.
-You can also change these as needed by editing your local copy of pd-remote.el in ~/.emacs.d accordingly.
+This autoloads Faust and Lua mode and adds some convenient keybindings.
+You can also change these as needed by editing your local copy of pd-remote.el accordingly.

-#### Notes for Emacs newbies
+#### Emacs newbies: Notes for manual installation

+If you're an Emacs novice, do yourself a favor and install the easy way, using the Emacs package manager.

-The Emacs [load-path](https://www.emacswiki.org/emacs/LoadPath) usually includes places like /usr/share/emacs/site-lisp for a system-wide, and/or some places in ~/.emacs.d for personal installation.
-If you're using Emacs' built-in package management commands, then all this will be taken care of for you.
-But if you prefer manual installation, you may want to put this into your .emacs to make sure that ~/.emacs.d/lisp is searched for elisp files:
+But if you *really* want to install manually, make sure you understand how the Emacs [load-path](https://www.emacswiki.org/emacs/LoadPath) works.
+You may want to put this into your .emacs so that ~/.emacs.d/lisp is searched for elisp files:

 ~~~lisp
 (add-to-list 'load-path "~/.emacs.d/lisp/")
 ~~~

 Then create ~/.emacs.d/lisp if necessary and copy pd-remote.el to that directory.
+You'll also have to ensure that both lua-mode and faust-mode are installed (they're both available from MELPA).

 ## Usage